Experience Florence in a day with this one-day Florence itinerary

 From Piazza del Duomo it’s only a 5-minute walk to our next stop, the Piazza della Signoria.

 Piazza della Signoria

 The Piazza della Signoria was once the center of Florentine politics and power.
 Here you will find the large Palazzo Vecchio (Old Palace) city hall, once the domain of the powerful Medici family.
-Entrance to the Palazzo courtyard is free, so take a few minutes to take a spin.

 In this square you’ll also find a bronze plaque that marks the spot where Savonarola was burned at the stake after his brief rule over Florence collapsed in 1498.